swiftlang/swift/docs/ABI/GenericSignature.md

 * The mangled names of generic entities include the generic signature
 * The generic type parameters and protocol-conformance constraints in a generic signature are mapped to type metadata and witness-table parameters in a generic function, respectively.
+* The entries in a witness table

 Whenever used in the ABI, a generic signature must be both *minimal* and *canonical*, as defined below.

+Throughout this document, "type parameter" is used to refer to either a generic type parameter (such as `C1` in the example above) or a nested type rooted at a generic type parameter (such as `C1.Element` or `C1.Iterator.Element`).

 ## Minimization